-- Management Incentives: Properties, like hotels, might provide bonuses to managers who perform well.
+- Management Incentives: Properties, like hotels, might provide bonuses to hotel managers who perform well.
 However, you’ll exclude these costs from NOI.

 You will sometimes encounter the term EBITDA, which stands for earnings before interest, taxes, depreciation and amortization.
-Obviously, it is like NOI, except that we use EBITDA when measuring performance of companies rather than properties.
+Obviously, it is like NOI, except that we use EBITDA when measuring the performance of companies rather than properties.

 Characteristics of Net Income